25 years building, investing and auditing AI — before it was called AI.

 Most AI claims in pitchdecks don't hold up.
 Not because founders lie — but because building real AI is genuinely hard.
 Proprietary models, owned training data, production-grade infrastructure, human oversight that actually functions — most teams aren't there yet, and most decks don't reflect that honestly.
 After 100+ real tech due diligences, the patterns became very familiar.

-That's why we built TechTruth — a tool that does the first pass systematically.
+That's why we built TechTruth jointly with partners — a tool that does the first pass systematically.
 Founder background, AI depth, architecture reality check.
 Not to replace human judgment, but to make it faster and sharper.
 It's what I wish we'd had ten years ago.

 01 // founder